> Home > City Hall > City Departments > Business & Financial Services > Finance

 Related Topics: Homeowner Property Information

-The Treasury Services Section effectively manages highly cyclical cash flows ensuring adequate funds are available to fulfill the strategic plans and initiatives undertaken by the City.
+The Treasury Services Section effectively manages highly cyclical cash flows ensuring adequate funds are available to fulfil the strategic plans and initiatives undertaken by the City.
 Additionally, all sources and inflows of revenues are identified and allocated to key capital projects.
-Technological efficiencies introduced over the last few years have enabled the Treasury Services Section to streamline procedures and offer value added services to customers.

 The role of Treasury Services is to ensure that the City enjoys a competitive rate of return on investments.
 This rate of return is compared on a regular basis to other municipal and industry benchmarks.
-The Treasury Services Section works in collaboration with other service Sections within the Business & Financial Services Department to ensure the fiscal responsibility and stewardship of the City's assets.
+The Treasury Services Section works in collaboration with other service Sections within the Finance and Corporate Services Division to ensure the fiscal responsibility and stewardship of the City's assets.

 Contacts: Finance